-We will announce the semi-finalists at a reception at the end of day one, and at that point we also will distribute an updated intelligence report that expands upon the original scenario.
-The semi-finalist teams will then have the evening to refine and amend their analysis as they deem appropriate, with a new round of oral presentations taking place beginning on the morning of day two.
+We will announce the semi-finalists at the end of day one, and at that point, we also will distribute an updated intelligence report that expands upon the original scenario.
+The semi-finalist teams will then have the evening to refine and amend their analysis as they deem appropriate, with a new round of oral presentations taking place beginning on day two.
 Three finalist teams will be selected based on the results of that round, and at that point they will receive a third and final intelligence report, detailing further changes to the scenario.
 The finalist teams will have only a very short amount of time to use the new information to revise their policy responses.
-The finalists then will deliver a ten minute oral presentation, followed by ten minutes to answer direct questions from a panel of judges.
+The finalists then will deliver a ten-minute oral presentation, followed by ten minutes to answer direct questions from a panel of judges.

 You apply as a team.
 Each team must have at least three, but no more than four, student members.
 Anyone who is a current student at the graduate or undergraduate level, without respect to the nature of your degree program, qualifies.
 Each team also must identify a faculty member or other professional who will serve as their coach.
 The coach need not attend the event.
 We welcome students from non-US universities to apply, however, students must be able to be present at the local competition time.

 The winning team is guaranteed admission to the national competition, hosted by the Atlantic Council in Washington, DC, later in the spring.
 The other teams of course remain free to apply for admission to the national competition as well.
 For more details on the national competition, click here.